smb43/NewsFlash/README.md

 # NewsFlash
-A blog build in HTML and CSS
+A blog built with HTML and CSS